-Valentine’s Day is around the corner, and with it comes the pressure to get your loved one something that’s just the right mix of romantic, thoughtful and personal elements.
+Valentine’s Day is here, and with it comes the pressure to get your loved one something that’s just the right mix of romantic, thoughtful and personal elements.

 I’ve filled this gift list with items to inspire warm, fuzzy feelings in the writer you love.